12:58pm PT by Kate Stanhope

 'Stan Against Evil' Creator Tackles 'Ash vs. Evil Dead' Comparisons

-IFC's forthcoming comedic-horror series Stan Against Evil has more than a few things in common with Starz' comedic-horror series Ash vs. Evil Dead, so it didn't take long for questions to arise about those common threads the two share.
+IFC's forthcoming comedy-horror series Stan Against Evil has more than a few things in common with Starz' comedy-horror series Ash vs. Evil Dead, so it didn't take long for questions to arise about the threads the two share.

 "I think that these things grow off each other and become their own animal," Dana Gould told reporters Sunday at the Television Critics Association summer press tour.